spotinst/help/src/docs/spot-security/features/administration.md

 To delete a cloud account, do the following:
 1. Mark one or more cloud accounts in the list.
 2. On the upper right, click Actions and Delete.

-## What’s Next?
-Learn more about Spot Security [compliance](spot-security/features/compliance) with global security standards.